KCErb/fruit-robot/tutorials/android/toolbox/genymotion.md

 (or more realistically *all the devices*) then you'll need to test your apps out on an emulator.
 To see all the great things that Genymotion has to offer, check out [their website](https://www.genymotion.com).

-Also, there's [a blogpost](http://www.iconoclastlabs.com/blog/rubymotion-android-in-the-emulator-with-genymotion) Gant Laborde that you should check out.
+Also, there's [a blogpost](http://www.iconoclastlabs.com/blog/rubymotion-android-in-the-emulator-with-genymotion) written by Gant Laborde that you should check out.
 It covers much the same ground I do here and is where I learned the things I'm going to explain here (though I plan to give a little more detail).

 ## What's Genymotion?